-I am due to exchange contracts on my apartment.
-I had a double glazing fitted in November 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's mortgage company, Co-operative are being difficult.
-The St Annes Park solicitor who is on the Co-operative conveyancing panel is saying indemnity insurance will be fine but Co-operative are requiring a building regulation certificate.
-Why do Co-operative have a conveyancing panel if they don't accept advice from them?
+I am selling my flat.
+I had a double glazing fitted in October 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's lender, Santander are being difficult.
+The St Annes Park solicitor who is on the Santander conveyancing panel is recommending indemnity insurance as a solution but Santander are insisting on a building regulation certificate.
+Why do Santander have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Co-operative have referred the matter to their valuer.
-The reason why Co-operative may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Santander have referred the matter to their valuer.
+The reason why Santander may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 How does conveyancing in St Annes Park differ for new build properties?

 Most buyers of new build residence in St Annes Park approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is completed.
 This is because house builders in St Annes Park tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in St Annes Park or who has acted in the same development.